Contact Mike to schedule a strategic planning meeting that will deliver results and engaged staff that are part of the plan.

-Working with companies developing strategic plans everyone seems to feel that the default method is a SWOT analysis strengths, weaknesses, opportunities, threats.
-I’ve never been a fan and wondered if there was an alternative.
+Working with companies developing strategic plans most feel that the default method is a SWOT analysis strengths, weaknesses, opportunities, threats, I’ve never been a fan and wondered if there was an alternative.

 While preparing for a focus group meeting it came to me NOISE

-A method that uses solution-focused language and is able to build upon the teams existing knowledge and goals.
+A method that uses solution-focused language and can build upon the team’s knowledge and goals.

-- When planning, determining what we want to have happen & understanding the road-blocks are necessary.
-Developing knowledge plus skills to navigate the plan allows us to choose focus points & what to eliminate.
+- When planning, determining what we want to have happen and understanding the roadblocks are necessary.
+Developing knowledge plus skills to navigate the plan allows us to choose focus points plus what to eliminate.
 The NOISE analysis is a planning technique of looking at what is working and determining areas to improve.
 It gives us a format to explore opportunities that we may know about or be missing.
 When we understand the NOISE conditions, we can create a path towards the future that allows the company or team or project to flourish.